yasirkula/UnityDynamicPanels/README.md

 ### PanelUtils

-`static Panel PanelUtils.CreatePanelFor( RectTransform content, DynamicPanelsCanvas canvas )`: creates and returns a panel with a tab that is associated with the *content*.
+`static Panel CreatePanelFor( RectTransform content, DynamicPanelsCanvas canvas )`: creates and returns a panel with a tab that is associated with the *content*.
 The panel is created inside the specified Dynamic Panels Canvas.
 If the content is already part of a panel, then the existing panel is returned

+`static PanelTab GetAssociatedTab( RectTransform content )`: if *content* is associated with a tab, returns it; otherwise returns *null*

 ### Panel